BettoRaite/sea-of-kanji/README.md

 - [ ] Add filter menu component
     - [ ] JLPT levels
     - [ ] Grade
+- [ ] Add new kanji collection component.
+- [ ] Add some form of quiz

 <p align="right">(<a href="#readme-top">back to top</a>)</p>